leBluem/RandomBlenderCode/README.md

 ## ac-coordinates
  - usefull for AssettoCorsa animation makers
- - calc+print AC-corrdinates from objects (Pivot-)position from blender world-pos (origin center of mass surface)
+ - calc+print AC-coordinates from objects (Pivot-)position from blender world-pos (origin center of mass surface)
 ```
 import bpy
 for ob in bpy.context.selected_objects: